China Scholarship Council

 The China Scholarship Council will provide a living allowance to support accommodation and subsistence.
 The China Scholarship Council will also cover a return international air fare to the UK, together with passport and visa application fees.

-More information on funding and the eligibility criteria can be found on the China Scholarship Council webiste.
+More information on funding and the eligibility criteria can be found on the China Scholarship Council website.

 You must meet the normal requirements for entry into a PhD programme at the University of St Andrews.
-This is usually a Bachelor's degree from a prestigious university with a mark of 80% and above for a Chinese university or 65% and above for a UK university, or a Masters degree.
+This is usually a Bachelor's degree from a prestigious university with a mark of 80% and above for a Chinese university or a upper second-class honours or better for a UK university, or a Master's degree.
 The degree of MD (Medicine) requires a medical qualification that is recognised by the UK General Council.

 You must be a national and ordinarily resident of mainland China (not including Hong Kong, Macau or Taiwan).
 You must also be intending to return to China once your course is completed.

-Candidates should satisfy the selection criteria set out by CSC.
+Candidates should also satisfy the selection criteria set out by CSC.